A Brief Overview of Peru

 Due to its history of conflict and violence, Black Mountain Solutions advocates planning any and all movement through the country of Peru well ahead of time.
 Working with Black Mountain Solutions, we will arrange a security plan that works for you and your needs, including inconspicuous vehicles driven or piloted by trained personnel and an escort of armed officers of protection to support your business’s affairs in Peru.

 Email black Mountain Solutions today for a tailored quote for security services within Lima, Cuzco and surrounding locations.
+For booking and information about our security services in Peru contact us now.

 Contact us